Lauren Barnes

-Lauren Kate Barnes (born May 31, 1989) is an American professional soccer player who plays as a defender for Seattle Reign FC of the National Women's Soccer League (NWSL).
-She previously played for the Philadelphia Independence in the WPS and represented the United States on the under-15, under-20, and under-23 national teams.
+Lauren Kate Barnes (born May 31, 1989) is an American former professional soccer player who is an interim assistant coach for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She played 13 seasons in the NWSL for the Reign, setting league records for career appearances, starts, and minutes played.
+A four-time NWSL Best XI or Second XI selection and the NWSL Defender of the Year in 2016, she won three NWSL Shields with the Reign (2014, 2015, and 2022).

-Barnes was named NWSL Defender of the Year in 2016 and was twice named to the league's Best XI in 2015 and 2016.
-She won the NWSL Shield with the Reign in 2014, 2015, and 2022.
-As of 2025, she has played the most-ever games and minutes of any NWSL player and is one of four players from the inaugural season of the league to still be playing.
-Barnes won multiple league championships in Australia with Melbourne Victory and Melbourne City and played one season for Swedish club Kristianstads DFF.
+Barnes played college soccer for the UCLA Bruins and was drafted by the Philadelphia Independence in the third round of the 2011 WPS Draft.
+When the NWSL was created, she was selected by the Reign in the second round of the 2013 NWSL supplemental draft.
+She also played on loan with Melbourne Victory and Melbourne City, winning multiple league championships in Australia, and Swedish club Kristianstads DFF.
+She represented the United States on the under-15, under-20, and under-23 national teams.

 Early life

 Barnes was born in Arcadia, California, to parents Joyce and Gary Barnes.
 She attended Upland High School in Upland, California, where she was a four-time first-team All-CIF selection.
 She was rated as the number two overall recruit in the nation by RISE Magazine and Soccer Buzz and was named Gatorade Player of the Year for the state of California.
 In 2005 and 2006 she was named Parade All-American, NSCAA/adidas Girls Youth All-American, and 2006 CIF-Southern Section Co-Player of the Year.
 In addition to her high school play, Barnes played for local club soccer team, Arsenal FC.